jordanNewberry21/jquery-salary-calculator/README.md

 _Duration: Weekend_

-This app allows you to calculate the
+This app allows you to calculate your monthly labor cost of all your employees based on their annual salary.

 ## Screen Shot